JachymT/a-level-cs-blog/Computer Systems/1.1/1.1.1/NotesPipelining.md

 ![https://youtu.be/RuenPZT1PyM](https://raw.githubusercontent.com/JachymT/a-level-cs-blog/main/Computer%20Systems/1.1/1.1.1/images/3.PNG)

 ## Inside the CPU(s)
-Instead of fetching instruction A, the decoding instruction A, then excecuting isnstruction A. With pipeline processing the CPU does not wait for A to be finished executing before moving onto B
+Instead of fetching instruction A, then decoding instruction A, then excecuting isnstruction A. With pipeline processing the CPU does not wait for A to be finished executing before moving onto B

 ## Advantages
 - Pipelining increases the overall instruction throughput and the overall speed of the CPU